 We found Casa Hogar Los Angelitos while wandering the busy streets of Manzanillo, Mexico.
-The home was started by an american woman named, Nancy Nystrom, following the loss of her son, Fred, in 1994 founded The Children’s Foundation, a 501c3 corporation located in Colorado.
-In 1995 Nancy founded the Mexican Civil Association Casa Hogar Los Angelitos for the purpose of rescuing and changing the lives of children in extreme circumstances.
+The home was first started by an american woman named, Nancy Nystrom, following the loss of her son, Fred.
+In 1994 she founded The Children’s Foundation, a 501c3 corporation located in Colorado and in 1995 Nancy founded the Mexican Civil Association Casa Hogar Los Angelitos for the purpose of rescuing and changing the lives of children in extreme circumstances.

 The home is currently home to about 95 children and they are one of the few homes that allow the children who have reached the age of 18 to continue living on site and continue their studies or work until they can support themselves.
 It was a surprise visit and we found all the children well cared for and the facilities very clean.
-Their needs were very simple: rice beans, meat, pasta, cooking oil, underwear for the smaller children, diapers, wet wipes, menstrual pads for the teenageagers and hygiene supplies like handsanitizer and toothpaste.
-The only major need that they had at the time that we weren’t able to meet, was the need for well made, collapsable chairs.
+When we asked what their current needs were, they very simple: rice beans, meat, pasta, cooking oil, underwear for the smaller children, diapers, wet wipes, menstrual pads for the teenagers and hygiene supplies like handsanitizer and toothpaste.
+The only major need that we weren’t able to meet at the time was for well made, collapsable chairs.
 When we visited, the children were eating in shifts since there were not enough chairs for them all to sit together at once.
-Many of their old chairs had broken or were rusting out and not very safe for the children.
+Many of their old chairs had broken or were rusting out and not very safe for the children to use.

 For many years CHLA has offered classes in the Expressive Arts.
 Dance, music, vocal, painting, arts & crafts are part of the daily life at CHLA.
 This has proven to be invaluable in helping the children to heal emotional traumas; stay focused in school and encourages self-confidence with cultural pride and understanding.
 The emphasis on the arts sets CHLA apart and helps to make it a unique and successful program.